 - Provide a forum in which technology-focused organizations can exchange ideas and information, and capitalize on business opportunities

-- Deliver programs and services that promote the recognition of and provide substantial value to the Council’s members
+- Deliver programs and services that promote the recognition of and provide substantial value to the region

-- Participate in activities that drive visibility and awareness of the Region 2000 Technology Council, its members, and the region to other regions within the state
+- Participate in activities that drive visibility and awareness of the Tech Council, and the region to other regions within the state

 - Serve as an advocate for the Region on a broad range of technology issues at the local and state level